TeboM/CyberOps-Training/README.md

 > AiTM Example: The sign-in succeeds without a new MFA prompt since the token already carries proof that MFA was completed.
 The sign-in succeeds without a new MFA prompt because the token already carries proof that MFA was completed during the original (victim's) authentication.

+### Day 5
+> Privilege Escalation - The attacker may grant themself elevated privileges or create a secondary account which is subsequently granted those privileges